 Today, the majority of software uses or is an API—and in the last 4-5 years, API growth has been exponential.
-For example, Postman, a collaboration platform for API development, saw its API folders count skyrocket from less than half a million in 2016 to nearly 35 million in 2020.
+For example, Postman, a collaboration platform for API development, saw its API folders count skyrocket from less than half a million in 2016 to nearly 35 million into 2021.

 Despite the meteoric rise in API popularity, related security measures have lagged.
 Now, with the floodgates opening wider, a variety of major vulnerabilities have surfaced.
 Given the combination of explosive growth and underdeveloped security, APIs are predicted to become the biggest security vulnerability ever according to Gartner.

 One of the main drivers of API growth has been the proliferation of microservices, which began to gain popularity in 2013.
 The microservices style of architecture develops small, individual applications that communicate with each other using APIs.
 This way complex tasks are broken down into smaller parts, and each part is developed and maintained independently.

 The global microservices architecture market was valued at $2.07B in 2018, and it’s projected to reach $8.07B in 2026 (CAGR 18.6% from 2019-2026).
 Microservices have become widely adopted due to flexibility, faster development cycles, and superior scalability.

 For example, to keep up with demand, Netflix departed from centralized monolithic data centers to a cloud-based microservices architecture.
 The result was tremendous freedom for developers to continuously improve customer experience, such as the ability to tailor content to specific geographic regions.